Learn Robotics Programming 2nd Edition - Hardware Shopping List

 - A Pimoroni LED Shim -> This is a neat way to control a row of LED’s for debug and display purposes.
 It makes use of the I2C pins, keeping other things free and doesn’t require soldering.

-- Pan And Tilt Kit -> We use this to mount a movable camera, and for a sonar scan demo too.
+- Pan And Tilt Kit + 2 x Micro servo motor -> We use this to mount a movable camera, and for a sonar scan demo too.
+There is an assembled one, it costs a little more and is less fun than building one!

 - 2 x Speed Sensor/Photo Interrupter -> This sensor can detect the movement of our robots main wheel motors, to approximate how far the robot has moved each wheel.